Heaphy Track: Road access

 From the south, the road from Karamea to the Kōhaihai River is unsealed for the last 4 km, as of January 2018.

 From the north, the road from Collingwood to Brown Hut is sealed as far as Bainham, then unsealed for the final 15 km.
 The road access was originally via three fords, but after ongoing concern about drivers taking risks in crossing the fords to get to the track, and some becoming stranded in swollen streams, DOC took the unusual step of providing funding to Tasman District Council for three bridges to be built; these were finished in 2014.

-The road ends of the Heaphy Track are 463 km, hence travel logistics are challenging.
+The road ends of the Heaphy Track are 463 km apart, hence travel logistics are challenging.
 Various companies provide travel options, one of which is car transfer from one end to the other.
 Derry Kingston provided car transfer services until his retirement in 2018, driving a vehicle from one end to the other and then walking back.
 He probably holds the record of having walked the track the most times, with over 400 crossings.